Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 Access control in Azure AD can also be done with **App Roles**, as shown in the [previous tutorial](../1-call-api-roles/README.md). **Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

-> :information_source: See the community call: [Implement authorization in your applications with the Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

 > :information_source: See the community call: [Deep dive on using MSAL.js to integrate React single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=7oPSL5wWeS0)

+> :information_source: See the community call: [Implement authorization in your applications with App roles and Security Groups with the Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

 ## Scenario